Finding car insurance for returning expats

+Living abroad can be an exciting and unique experience, and it's sure to come with plenty of challenges, too.
 If you’re returning to the US after living abroad, one of the many things you'll need to get in order is your car insurance.
 Even if you carried car insurance while abroad, your new insurance company might consider you “uninsured” when you apply for an auto insurance policy stateside.
-We've detailed common issues, helpful tips, and the impact of expat living on insurance rates in the below analysis.
+We've detailed common issues, helpful tips, and the impact of living abroad on insurance rates in the below analysis.

 A question you'll undoubtedly need to answer when seeking an auto insurance quote is, “are you currently insured?”
 Most insurance companies like to see three or more years of continuous, high-level coverage from a potential customer.
 In the estimation of an insurer, the longer a customer has carried insurance, the less risky they will be.

 If you cannot provide proof of insurance — written in English — from the country in which you were living, an American car insurance company would consider you “uninsured” during the years you spent abroad.
 The best way to alleviate this would be to retain a policy declaration form for your records.

 If you either didn’t have coverage or can’t prove your coverage, expect your US auto insurance rates to be slightly higher than they would be if you had maintained continuous coverage.
 Typically, a driver with six months of continuous insurance coverage saves nearly $100 per year versus a driver with no sustained coverage.

 |Time Insured||Average Annual Premium|

 Not all insurance companies will approve someone without continuous coverage.
 Because of the risks presented by an uninsured driver, the insurance company might underwrite your car insurance policy with a subsidiary.